 Resolution of the soccer ball came together around the close of 2019 when recalling the game day ritual of a "La Liga" soccer match.
 A match started with players entering the "pitch" single file, each player holding the hand of a youth league soccer player.
 As they proceeded through the stadium tunnel, they would pass by a wooden pedestal with the league logo on its side.
 The game ball would be resting on top it.
 Following the players entry came the referees.
 As the head referee past by the wooden pedestal, he would pick up the game ball and proceed to the center of the "pitch" in preparation to start the game play.

 In using the ball and pedestal to symbolize the game, the idea being that they both represented a set of rules and standards that all teams pledged allegiance to in order to play in league games.
 Later adding the Trump logo to the pedestal, four T's resembling a swastika represented that this was the Trump league and in order to play, it would be by his rules.
 At that moment in the Trump administration, the media, pundits, and scholars started to openly accuse him of employing strategies used from the fascist play book .
 I also felt the ball's condition, deflated and rotting with some of the leather pentagons pealing off, fit perfectly into work as it progressed.
 I felt Donald Trump was trying to dredge up the past playing with voters sense of nostalgia to build a fan base.
-The game was a league of liars using a ball that was incapable of being used in postmodern game play.
+The game was a league of liars using an outdated ball that was incapable of being used in postmodern game play.
 Symbolically, I gave the ball a thin new coat of black and white paint.
 Like one would do with an old house being readied to sell.